On the structure of spectral and tiling subsets of cyclic groups: Root deficit

 and

 \end{lemma}

 \begin{proof} Without loss of generality, we may assume $p<q$, so that the second inequality becomes $\abs{U_A^N(q)}, \abs{U_B^N(q)}\geq1$, which easily follows from Proposition \ref{maxpqroots}.
-Let $m_0$ denote as usual the maximal exponent such that $A(\ze_N^{p^{m_0}})\neq0$.
+We remind that $m_p(A)$ denotes as usual the maximal exponent $x$ such that $A(\ze_N^{p^x})\neq0$.
 We will show

 and the inequality $\abs{U_A^N(p)}\geq\ceil{\log_pq}$ has similar proof.
 Denote

 We will show the existence of $j$ satisfying